 \subsection{Automated Refinement}

-We first follow the steps in Section \ref{sec: refinement} to automatically collect fine-tuning data and use them to fine-tune the parameters of the language model.
-Recall that we consider the plans that pass all the specifications as the ground truth during fine-tuning.
+We first follow the steps in Section \ref{sec: refinement} to automatically collect fine-tuning data and use it to fine-tune the parameters of the language model.
+Recall that we consider the programs that pass all the specifications as the ground truth during fine-tuning.
 We use the system described in Section \ref{sec: outdoor} and the following specifications to fine-tune the language model:

 $\phi_1 = \lalways ( \text{ pedestrian } \rightarrow \lnext \neg \text{ publish velocity } )$,